The course is made up of six eLearning modules, hosted on CPD Online.

 The exception to this is the live Q&A webinar, which is a mandatory component of the course.
 You will need to book to attend a specific live session.

 After completing each online module, you will receive an end-of-module certificate.
-After attending the live webinar you will need to send all six certificates to email@example.com who will then issue your course certificate.
+After attending the live webinar we will check that you have completed all six modules, before sending your course completion certificate.

 You will only be issued with a course completion certificate if you have completed all the modules and attended one of the Q&A Webinars.

 Note that attendance at a course is only one part of the approval process, and a course certificate should not be offered or accepted as evidence of approval.

 The course is eligible for 1 CPD point per hour (up to a maximum of 12 points), subject to peer group approval.

 After attending the live Q&A session you will be asked to complete a course evaluation form and it is an expectation, although not mandatory, that all course attendees provide feedback at the end of the course.

 There is also the opportunity to review/comment on individual modules throughout the course.

 Please contact your regional Approvals Office and request for an application pack.
 Return a completed Application Form with a copy of your certificate of attendance of S12(2) Induction course, CV, ARCP for trainees and CPD compliance for non-trainees as well as DBS check Please check with your regional panel before submitting your application as there may be additional documents that individual panels require.